Nobel science laureates stress urgency of addressing climate

-STOCKHOLM (AP) — Three of this year’s Nobel Prize laureates say addressing climate change is of great importance.
+STOCKHOLM (AP) — Nobel Prize laureates gathered in Stockholm to receive their awards took the opportunity Saturday to stress the importance of addressing climate change.

-Winners of the prizes in physics, chemistry and economics made the assessment Saturday at a news conference ahead of next week’s presentation of the prizes.
+Winners of the prizes in physics, chemistry and economics made the assessment Saturday ahead of next week’s presentation of the prizes.
 The remarks come as a global summit on climate change takes place in Madrid.

-Didier Queloz, who shared the physics prize for discovery of an exoplanet orbiting a sunlike star, took issue with people who shrug off climate change on the grounds that “anyway we’re going to leave the Earth at some point.”
+Didier Queloz, who shared the physics prize for discovery of an exoplanet orbiting a sunlike star, took issue with people who shrug off climate change on the grounds that people will eventually leave Earth.

 “I think this is just irresponsible because the stars are so far away I think we should not have any serious hope to escape the Earth,” he said.